aspose-diagram/Aspose.Diagram-Products/diagram/java/conversion/vsdx-to-vssm/_index.md

     {{% blocks/products/pf/agp/content h2="Java Diagram Manipulation Library" %}}

  Aspose.Diagram is a Microsoft Visio document format manipulation API.
 One can easily load, create, modify, manipulate including daigram elements and convert Visio diagrams to other formats such as PDF, XPS, JPEG, PNG, BMP, TIFF, SVG, EMF and more.
-It is a standalone API and does not require Microsoft Visio or any other software to be installed. вЂЋ
+It is a standalone API and does not require Microsoft Visio or any other software to be installed. ‎